Learning quantum many-body systems from a few copies: Methods

 That is, whenever the expectation values are close, the underlying parameters must be close as well.
 In this case, we have from $\|e(\lambda)-e(\mu)\|_{\ell_2}=\cO(\epsilon\sqrt{m})$ that:

-This quadratic improvement then yields the expected $\epsilon^{-2}$ scaling in the accuracy.
-For commuting Hamiltonians we further show in Prop. ~\ref{prop:lowerbound} and Lemma~\ref{lem:covariancematrix_decay} of the supplementary material that: \begin{prop}[Strengthened strong convexity constant for commuting Hamiltonians] For each $\mu\in B_{\ell_\infty}(0,1)$, let $\sigma(\mu)$ be a Gibbs state at inverse temperature $\beta$ corresponding to the commuting Hamiltonian $H(\mu)=\sum_j\,\mu_j\,E_j$ on the hypergraph $G=(V,E)$, where $\tr{E_iE_j}=0$ for all $i,j$ and each local operator $E_j$ is traceless on its support.
+As we will see in the proposition below, $L^{-1}=\cO(e^{\beta}\beta^{-2})$ for commuting Hamiltonians, which gives a quadratic improvement in $\epsilon$ in Eq.~\eqref{equ:error_estimate_strong_convexity} and yields the expected $\epsilon^{-2}$ scaling for the sample complexity in terms of the accuracy. \begin{prop}[Strengthened strong convexity constant for commuting Hamiltonians] For each $\mu\in B_{\ell_\infty}(0,1)$, let $\sigma(\mu)$ be a Gibbs state at inverse temperature $\beta$ corresponding to the commuting Hamiltonian $H(\mu)=\sum_j\,\mu_j\,E_j$ on the hypergraph $G=(V,E)$, where $\tr{E_iE_j}=0$ for all $i,j$ and each local operator $E_j$ is traceless on its support.
 Then for $\beta$ such that the states $\sigma(\mu)$ satisfy exponential decay of correlations, the Hessian of the log-partition function is bounded by